A Secret Proposal at Santa Maddalena in Val di Funes

 Shantelle & Eldon, from Singapore

-Was my second time photographing at Seceda Pass, this incredible place to watch and feel the mountains of Val Gardena.
+It was my second time photographing at Seceda Pass, this incredible place to watch and feel the mountains of Val Gardena.
 I knew it wasn't the easiest of destinations, not so much because of the difficulty of the hike and the cold, but because of the length of time and costs involved.
 But the reward of the unique landscape and views that the place offers is certainly worth the effort, which makes it very popular.

 When Heldon contacted me and immediately confirmed his interest in proposing, we agreed on a date and time.
 What struck me was that he sent me photos and a map of the place, even though I already knew exactly where he wanted to propose.
 I thought that was great, because it was certainly a spot with a spectacular view and no people passing by.